aghayevaanargiz/REINFORCEMENT_LEARNING_FOR_INVENTORY_MANAGEMENT_SDP2025/README.md

 This stabilizes the learned policy — a critical property for real supply chain deployment where erratic allocation changes are operationally costly.

 ### 3. Reproducible Data-Driven MDP
-The entire pipeline — from 5.8M raw transactions → empirical Gamma parameter estimation → structured MDP simulation — is fully reproducible.
+The entire pipeline, from 5.8M raw transactions → empirical Gamma parameter estimation → structured MDP simulation, is fully reproducible.
 Gamma parameters (`α`, `β`) and Bernoulli ordering probabilities are persisted to disk, making the simulation environment deterministic under a fixed seed.

 ---